erikberglund/macOSInstallerWorkflow/README.md

 # macOSInstallerWorkflow

-Bash script to automate download of latest OS Installer and building of an AutoDMG Image and DSNBI
+The script will automatically:

+	* Download latest macOS Installer from the App Store
+	* Create a OS Image using AutoDMG
+	* Create a DeployStudio NBI
+	* Upload both Image and NBI to the DeployStudio Server